 - 27 per cent of trans young people have attempted suicide.

 Bullying has a severe impact on the well-being, attainment and aspirations of LGBT students.
-Seven out of ten students who have experienced homophobic bullying say it has had an impact on their schoolwork; half say they have skipped school to avoid bullies.
+More than half (52 per cent) of students who have experienced homophobic bullying say it has had an impact on their plans for future education; Two in five say they have skipped school to avoid bullies.
 In some cases, the exclusion of LGBT people from the curriculum, and the reinforcement of negative messages around sexual orientation and gender identity, can severely affect self esteem.

 Our research shows that secondary schools that take an active, positive approach to tackling homophobic, biphobic and transphobic language and bullying get the best results.
 The Stonewall School Champions programme can offer your school support, and is aimed at creating a safe and welcoming learning environment for all students.

 80 % secondary school teachers have not received any specific training on how to tackle homophobic bullying

 45 % of lesbian, gay and bisexual young people have experienced bullying in school

 Our Train the Trainer courses give you the tools to tackle homophobic, biphobic and transphobic bullying, as well as the confidence to train colleagues in your school.
 Find a course in your area and book now!

 Our secondary school resources (including posters, DVDs, teachers' guides and book lists) give you tips and tools to tackle homophobic, biphobic and transphobic bullying, support LGBT young people and celebrate difference in your secondary school.